 RestEasy RFID by RMS Omega is a solution that can help healthcare facilities comply with the new Joint Commission mandate.
 It will ensure patient identification while leaving the patient undisturbed.
 With RFID technology, nurses can quickly scan and identify infant patients without disturbing them.
 See, RFID does not require a line of sight, so nurses are able to collect patient data through an incubator, blankets, clothing, or drapes.

 The components of RestEasy RFID include an RFID reader, ankle bands, and an RFID printer.
 No additional software is needed, making installation easy!

 Besides complying with the Joint Commission’s mandate, healthcare facilities have found that RestEasy RFID has many benefits.
 Not disturbing the patient is crucial.
-Incubators are often temperature controlled or light regulated.
-Since no line of site is necessary to collect patient data, neither of those aspects will be disturbed.
+Incubators are often temperature-controlled or light regulated.
+Since no line of sight is necessary to collect patient data, neither of those aspects will be disturbed.
 In addition to leaving the patient undisturbed, the patient’s eyes are also protected.
-Many facilities currently use barcode technology for patient identification and many barcode scanners use lasers that can cause harm to a young patient’s eyes.
+Many facilities currently use barcode technology for patient identification, and many barcode scanners use lasers that can cause harm to a young patient’s eyes.